mirego/csgames17-competition/server/README.md

 Here are some features you could add to this server:

-- User registration and authentication
+- Real user registration and authentication
-- Associated users and messages
+- Optimized data structure
 - Request data security
 - Request data validation
 - Persisted data encryption
 - Persisted data compression
+- Image messaging
+- Video messaging
 - Socket communication for real-time messaging
-- Video stream support

 The list is non-exhaustive, feel free to do anything you can think of!